 - Disclosure of a learning disability (LD) and/or ADHD

-- Enrollment in or completion of a college program
+- Enrollment in a college program

 - Basic computer skills including Word, Excel, and internet research